rommuloifrn/notlol-api/README.md

 ## Goals

-- [ ] Return the time since the last march of a player
+- [X] Return the time since the last match of a player
 - [ ] Refactor the spaghetti code
 - [ ] Document the endpoints
 - [ ] Implement accounts with Riot RSO ...?